You are here

 My special strengths include assessing your editorial needs, identifying structural problems and suggesting ways to fix them, stylistic editing that preserves your unique voice, sensitive copy editng for consistency and correctness, listening to and rewriting personal or corporate histories, and communicating with empathy and respect.

 I am the principal developer and instructor of WRIT 265: Editing in Academic and Professional Contexts, an online course at Queen's University that follows the Professional Editorial Standards set out by Editors Canada.
-I'm a co-coordinator of Editors Kingston and the recipient of the Editors Canada 2016 President's Award.
+I was co-coordinator of Editors Kingston from 2015 to 2018, and the recipient of the Editors Canada 2016 President's Award.

 I have a degree in English and history from Trinity College, University of Toronto; a Master's in English and a Bachelor of Education from Queen's University; and a Certificate in Publishing from Ryerson University.
 On my blog, EditorsReads, I review books, write about editing, and share my passion for lifelong learning.